Jupiter’s Moons Guide: How Many Are There & What Are the Four Largest

 • Named after: priestess of Hera, Zeus’ lover

 When the Voyager scientists saw Io for the first time, they described it as “moldy pizza”.
 What causes the moon’s unusual look?
-Io is the most geologically active object in the Solar System – it hosts more than 400 volcanoes.
+Io is the most geologically active object in the Solar System – it has more than 400 active volcanoes.
 Io’s silicate surface is covered with sulfur dioxide frost, dark dots of erupting volcanoes, and lava flows.
 That’s why we see black, white, orange, yellow, and green spots over Io.

 These spots make Io look just like a cheese pizza — but what about other space objects?
 Look at AI-generated images of delicious meals and try to guess which space object each image represents!
 Can you match them all?